mishmanners/JediTraining/README.md

 Thanks to [Dylan](dylan-mccarthy) for writing the `.devcotaniner` for you to run this in a Codespace.

-1. Click the "Code" dropdown above the repository file list.
+1. Click the "Code" dropdown above the repository file list
 2. Click the "plus" button to open a Codespace
+3. Once the Codespace opens, click the "Run and Debug" tab on the left hand side of the Codespace
-3. Once the Codespace opens, press CTRL + backtick on the keyboard (⌘ + backtick on Mac) to open the terminal
+4. Press CTRL + backtick on the keyboard (⌘ + backtick on Mac) to open the terminal and see the code running

 ### Run it locally